PPM Logo

 c.
 Conduct that threatens the health or safety of any person; or

 d.
 Other disruptive activity incompatible with the orderly operation of the campus.
-This includes conduct creating an immediate and/or continuing disruption to the health and safety of members of the University community, teaching, research, administration, disciplinary procedures, or other University-Supported Activities, or access and/or use of University Property. (see UC San Diego Policy on Speech, Advocacy and Distribution of Literature on University Grounds (Policy and Procedure Manual, Section 510-1 IX & XII) for guidelines related to expressive activity on University Grounds and Facilities).
+This includes conduct creating an immediate and/or continuing disruption to the health and safety of members of the University community, teaching, research, administration, disciplinary procedures, or other University-Supported Activities, or access and/or use of University Property. (see UC San Diego Policy on Speech, Advocacy and Distribution of Literature on University Grounds (Policy and Procedure Manual, Section 510-1 IX) for guidelines related to expressive activity on University Grounds and Facilities).

 a.
 Summary of the information relating to the interim suspension;

 b.
-The date, time and place of the hearing;
+The date, time, and place of the hearing;

 J. APPEALS AND SANCTION REDUCTION REQUESTS

 a.
-Appeals and sanction reduction requests submitted by an undergraduate Student will be reviewed by the Council of Provosts.
+An undergraduate Student will be reviewed by the Council of Provosts.

 b.
-Appeals and sanction reduction requests submitted by a graduate Student will be reviewed by the Dean of the Graduate Division.
+A graduate Student will be reviewed by the Dean of Graduate Education and Postdoctoral Affairs.

 c.
-Appeals and sanction reduction requests submitted by a medical or pharmacy Student will be reviewed by the respective Dean of their school.
+A medical or pharmacy Student will be reviewed by the respective Dean of their school.

 d.
-Appeals and sanction reduction requests submitted by an Extension Student will be reviewed by the Dean of UC San Diego Extension.
+An Extended Studies Student will be reviewed by the Dean of UC San Diego Extended Studies.

 e.
-Appeals and sanction reduction requests submitted by a Student Organization will be reviewed by the Assistant Vice Chancellor – Student Life.
+A Student Organization will be reviewed by the Assistant Vice Chancellor – Student Life.

 a.
 The determinations of responsibility for the violations are not supported by the findings;

 b.
-There was unfairness in the proceedings that prejudiced the result (e.g. the denial of due process); or
+There was unfairness in the proceedings that prejudiced the result (e.g., the denial of due process); or

 c.
 There is newly discovered information not known at the time of the Student Conduct Review that would have affected the result.

-7. The group or person reviewing an appeal of a decision made by the Community Standards Board or Review Officer and/or a sanction reduction request will take one or more of the following actions:
+7. The group or individual reviewing an appeal of a decision made by the Community Standards Board or Review Officer and/or a sanction reduction request of the sanctions assigned by the Student Conduct Officer will decide one or more of the following in whole or in part:

-8. Respondents will generally be notified in writing of the result of the appeal or sanction reduction request by the Office of Student Conduct within 10 Business Days of the date when the request was forwarded to the group or person listed in Section J (1) above.
+8. Respondents will generally be notified in writing of the decision by SAGE within 10 Business Days of the date the request was provided to the group or individual reviewing the request listed in Section J (1) above.
 A brief statement explaining the basis of the decision by the group or individual reviewing the request will be included with this notice.
 The result of the appeal or sanction reduction request is final.

 K. STUDENT CONDUCT RECORDS

-2. A Respondent’s student conduct record will generally contain the applicable incident report(s) and/or police report(s), meeting and decision letters, and other documents related to student conduct incidents the Respondent has been involved in while a UC San Diego Student or while registered as a Student Organization.
+2. A Student or Student Organization’s student conduct record will generally contain the applicable incident report(s) and/or supplemental report(s), meeting and decision letters, and other documents related to student conduct incidents the Student or Student Organization have been involved in while a UC San Diego Student or Student Organization.

-3. The student conduct record of a Respondent found responsible of any violation of the Standards of Conduct will normally be retained by the Office of Student Conduct as a student conduct record for no less than seven years from the end of the academic year the incident is resolved or as otherwise required by law (whichever is longer).
+3. The student conduct record of a Student or Student Organization who accepted responsibility or was found responsible for violations of the Standards of Conduct will normally be retained by SAGE for seven years from the end of the academic year in which the incident resolved or as otherwise required by law (whichever is longer), regardless of whether the Student graduated.

-6. Student conduct records of a Respondent found not responsible for all violations of the Standards of Conduct will be normally retained for no less than seven years after the end of the academic year the incident is resolved or as otherwise required by law (whichever is longer).
+5. Student conduct records of a Student or Student Organization found not responsible for all violations of the Standards of Conduct will normally be retained for seven years from the end of the academic year in which the incident resolved or as otherwise required by law (whichever is longer).
 However, such records will not be considered while determining sanctions in a subsequent case.

 RESPONSIBILITIES